 The HealthShare NSW Board was established to ensure greater transparency and accountability, to assist service lines to engage more with Local Health Districts and health agencies, and to be more responsive to customer needs and provide the best possible service.

 The HealthShare NSW Board commenced on 1 August 2012 and includes senior representation from Local Health Districts, the Ministry of Health and independent members with extensive commercial experience.
 It plays an active role in guiding the delivery of shared services, as well as having oversight of activities aimed at improving customer service and the continued creation of value through more efficient services.
-Specific functions of the HealthShare NSW Board are listed in the Delegation of Functions (PDF).

-Ms Joleen Hurst
+Ms Joleen Hurst Independent Member

-Chief Executive, Murrumbidgee Local Health District
+Ms Jill Ludford Chief Executive, Murrumbidgee Local Health District

 Ms Jill Ludford has been Chief Executive of Murrumbidgee LHD since August 2014.
 Previously Ms Ludford was the Director of Operations, Murrumbidgee LHD from 2011 — 2014 and has worked in senior manager roles at a corporate and hospital level.
 Ms Ludford has qualifications in management, nursing, midwifery, child and family health and women's health and is an Adjunct Lecturer at Charles Sturt University.

-Chief Executive, Western Sydney Local Health District
+Ms Deborah Willcox Chief Executive, Northern Sydney Local Health District

 Ms Willcox has been Chief Executive of NSLHD since November 2017 bringing to the role her extensive experience as a clinician and as a senior executive.
 She is committed to ensuring the delivery of high quality compassionate public health care.